mlcommons/ck/README.md

 cm run script "python app image-classification onnx" --input={some image.jpg}
 ```

-Such approach requires minimal learning curve and minimal changes to existing projects while helping
+Such approach requires minimal learning curve and minimal or no changes to existing projects while helping
 to dramatically reduce time to understand how to run and customize numerous AI/ML projects
 across diverse and continuously changing models, datasets, software and hardware from different vendors.